YBronst/CloverBuildScripts/README.md

 # Clover bootloader build instructions

 # To build the Clover loader from source, you can use my **updated `buildme` script**
-- Clover Builder Clean - Script that will automatically download CloverBootloader from sources
+- CloverBuilderAutoPyton - Script that will automatically download CloverBootloader from sources buldme - Main script and python-3.13.7-macos11
 - buldme - Main script for compiling CloverBootloader

-# If you need to automatically clone all CloverBootloader sources, you can use `CloverBuilderClean`, which will do everything itself and make the necessary patches
+# If you need to automatically clone all CloverBootloader sources, you can use `CloverBuilderAutoPyton`, which will do everything itself and make the necessary patches
-- in this case step number 1 this instruction can be skipped
+- in this case step number 1 and 2 this instruction can be skipped

 ### Updates in this `buildme`: